kun-ecology/SER/README.md

 We highly recommend you read through the tutorial and then define your own short-period environmental indices.

+**NOTES**
-This is the first version of the package, there might be some bugs.
++ This is the first version of the package, there might be some bugs.

-In addition, more features are under development.
++ In addition, more features are under development.

-We are more than welcome to your feedbacks/suggestions.
++ We are more than welcome to your feedbacks/suggestions.

 # Citation